-Millions have filed for unemployment in the wake of the coronavirus pandemic, which has also complicated the job market for students who recently completed their undergraduate studies.
-Seeking out more education may feel like a promising option to gain skills and increase job prospects, but prospective students must first determine whether graduate school is worth the cost.
+Seeking out more education may feel like a promising option for gaining skills and increasing job opportunities, but prospective students must first determine whether graduate school is worth the cost.

 To afford tuition and living expenses, students must often take on debt.
-Loans issued to graduate students account for 40% of all federal student loans issued each year, and these borrowers are subject to practically no limits on borrowing and fewer informational resources, according to Ben Miller, former vice president of postsecondary education at the Center for American Progress and author of a 2020 report on graduate school debt that was completed before the pandemic.
+Loans issued to graduate students account for 40% of federal student loans issued each year.
+These borrowers are subject to practically no limits on borrowing and receive fewer informational resources, according to Ben Miller, author of a 2020 Center for American Progress report on graduate school debt.

 Prospective graduate school students may therefore struggle to make smart financial decisions about the best program in which to enroll.